NelleV/practical-sessions/05_final_projects/project.md

 The goal of the project is to predict whether a protein an effector or not, and specifically, we wish to discover novel effectors family.
-An effector family can be defined as all the proteins that are a sequence similarity match to a known proteins.
+An effector family can be defined as all the proteins that are a sequence similarity match to a known proteins on either the whole protein length, or a "domain" of the protein, e.g., a substring of the amino acid chain.

 The data handed in to you is:

-    - `effectors.csv`: this is a dataframe where each row corresponds to a protein (e.g., `GCA_000189435.3_ASM18943v3_1443` and each column to a known effector/toxin.
-A hit to a known toxin is annotated as True (or 1).
     - `training_pos_features.csv` contains the features extracted for a subset of the proteins that are known toxins.
     - `training_pos_features_sequences.csv` contains the protein sequences for